saeedalig/DevOps-Project/Server-Setup-For-Pipeline/README.md

 ### SonarQube integration with Jenkins
 **Step 1.
 Generate a Token in SonarQube Server:**
-- ->Open SonarQube server -> Go to Administration
+- -> Open SonarQube server -> Go to Administration
-- -> click on Security
+- -> Click on Security
 - -> Users
 - -> Click on Tokens
 - -> Generate token with some name